eduardo-durigon/eduardo-durigon/README.md

-# Hi, I’m Eduardo Durigon 👋
+## Hi, I’m Eduardo Durigon 👋

-Former Chef | Career Switcher | Aspiring Cybersecurity Analyst
+Career switcher transitioning into IT and cybersecurity.

+- 🎓 CompTIA Tech+ certified
-Currently studying: CompTIA A+
+- 📚 Currently studying CompTIA A+
-Practicing labs on TryHackMe and documenting my learning journey
+- 🧪 Practicing hands-on labs and building a strong foundation

-Goal: Transition into IT & cybersecurity and share my progress
+🎯 Goal: Land an IT Support / Help Desk role and grow into cybersecurity.